DOCKET

 This case challenges portions of Senate Enrolled Act No. 404 that amends Indiana law to:

 1) provide that in a bypass proceeding where a minor can seek judicial permission to obtain an abortion without parental consent the court can order that notice be provided to the parent; requires physicians to execute an affidavit where a parent consents to a minor’s abortion after receiving a photo id and other unspecified evidence that “a reasonable person under similar circumstances would rely on the information provided . . . as sufficient evidence of [the] identity and relationship” between the minor and parent, and (3) prohibit persons from aiding or assisting an unemancipated minor from seeking an abortion from obtaining one without satisfying the consent or bypass requirements under Indiana law.
 This last provision would prohibit PPINK from advising minors that they could obtain abortions out of state.
 A preliminary injunction was granted, and the State is appealing the portion of the preliminary injunction prohibiting it from enforcing the parental-notice requirement.
 The Seventh Circuit affirmed by a 2-1 decision and rehearing en banc was denied.
 The State sought review in the United States Supreme Court.
 On July 2, 2020, the Supreme Court granted certiorari and remanded the case back to the Seventh Circuit for reconsideration in light of June Medical Services.
 The Seventh Circuit again affirmed the District Court and the State again sought review in the U.S. Supreme Court.
 The Supreme Court reversed in light of Dobbs and sent the case back.
 Following Dobbs the State moved to vacate the preliminary injunction and we have indicated that we have no grounds to oppose the motion.
-Dobbs doomed the first argument concerning the notice issue and changes to Indiana’s abortion laws meant that we could no longer pursue the vagueness claims concerning the identification requirements, but we continue to pursue the First Amendment issue.
-Both parties have sought summary judgment on that claim, and these motions are pending.
+Dobbs doomed the first argument concerning the notice issue and changes to Indiana’s abortion laws meant that we could no longer pursue the vagueness claims concerning the identification requirements, but we continued to pursue the First Amendment issue.
+The district court entered summary judgment in our favor on this issue and enjoined the enforcement of the statute.
+The State has appealed to the Seventh Circuit.

 ATTORNEY(S): Kenneth J. Falk, Gavin M. Rose, and attorneys from the national ACLU and Planned Parenthood.